IBMSn121/GAN-paper1/README.md

 ## Introduction of the repository

-This repository contains the raw data and matlab codes to reproduce the results in the manusript entitled:
+This repository contains the raw data and matlab codes to reproduce the results in the manuscript entitled:
 ```
 A trio of genes in germinal center B cells mediates the pathogenesis of blood cancers.
 ```